apaliavy/golangcodestyle/README.md

 * https://dave.cheney.net/2016/04/07/constant-errors
 * https://dave.cheney.net/2014/12/24/inspecting-errors

+## Handle Errors

+Do not discard errors using _ variables.
+If a function returns an error, check it to make sure the function succeeded.
+Handle the error, return it, or, in truly exceptional situations, panic.
+See https://golang.org/doc/effective_go.html#errors for more information.

 ## Getters and Setters

 Go doesn't provide automatic support for getters and setters.
 There's nothing wrong with providing getters and setters yourself, and it's often appropriate to do so, but it's neither idiomatic nor necessary to put `Get` into the getter's name.